Examinations, or standardised tests, are an integral part of a meritocratic society’s education system.

 Learning should be fun, or at least tolerable.
 If it’s boring, it can have a negative impact on the child’s learning.
 In fact, a study by Dr Al-Shara from the University of Jordan (2015) found that students performed better when they enjoyed what they were learning.

-This is a tough one, because it requires a level of self-motivation.
+Expecting your child to have fun while learning may sound impossible, as it requires a level of self-motivation.
 If your child really, absolutely hates the subject to the point where he must drop it, there isn’t much that can be done.
 However, if they’re willing to do so, try to help them see the fun side of a subject.
 This applies to even the most seemingly boring of subjects.

 The list goes on and on, but you get the idea.